VikParuchuri/vikparuchuri.com/source/_posts/2013-07-25-evolve-your-own-beats-automatically-generating-music.markdown

 These numbers describe how the sound waves look.
 The numbers on the left are the left audio track, and the numbers on the right are the right audio track.
 Each sound is sampled `44100` times per second, so one second of audio will result in a `44100x2` matrix.

-Let's say that someone asked you to look at the numbers from 1 minute audio sample and summarize what made it good or bad to them.
+Let's say that someone asked you to look at the numbers from a 1 minute audio sample and summarize what made it good or bad.
 That is `2646000` numbers in each audio track, and it is almost impossible to make any meaningful realizations when swamped with so much information.
-It is the same way with a learning algorithm, and so we extract audio features to reduce the dimensionality and make it easier for the computer to understand what is going on.
+It is the same way with a learning algorithm, so we extract audio features to reduce the dimensionality and make it easier for the computer to understand what is going on.

 We calculate several features, including changes in peak intensity throughout the track.
 All of the features can be found [here](https://github.com/VikParuchuri/evolve-music).
 These features describe our sound tracks using only `319` numbers instead of `2646000`+.

 Training the algorithm
 --------------------------------------

 Once we have our features for each of our tracks, we can go ahead and train our algorithm.
 Our algorithm will decide if a track is classical or electronic music.
 We will have to assign the label of "0" to one type of music, and "1" to the other.
-I gave classical a 1, and electronic a 0, which is no reflection on my own musical taste.
+I gave classical a 1, and electronic a 0, which is not a reflection of my own musical taste.

 Once you have your features and your labels, it is possible to train an algorithm.
 The algorithm can tell if an input track is classical or electronic.
 More crucially, it will give you a decimal number between 0 and 1 that indicates how classical or how electronic a track is.
 This is crucial in our music quality tester.